 A superb self-drive trip in one of the most beautiful regions of Canada to discover unspoilt wilderness and a variety of wildlife, including black bear, moose and beaver.

 Starting in Quebec city, you’ll head northwards into the wilderness area of Reserve des Laurentides where you can observe black bear, moose and beaver in their own habitat.
-Visit the Saguenay fjord, board a zodiac to observe the whales in Tadoussac and learn about these magnificent mammals.
+Visit the Saguenay Fjord, board a Zodiac to enjoy whale watching in Tadoussac and learn about these magnificent mammals.
 Get closer to this amazing environment on a sea kayak with the chance to observe more marine wildlife.

-Fly to Quebec City, collect hire car and transfer your hotel
+Fly to Quebec City & collect hire car

-Explore Quebec City, then drive to the Reserve des Laurentides for 2 nights.
-Bear, moose and beaver viewing
+Explore Quebec City; drive to Reserve des Laurentides; bear, moose & beaver viewing

 You may wish to take a walk around Old Quebec this morning from the hotel; local attractions include Chateau Frontenac, Petit Champlain Cartier and the St. Lawrence River.
 You could also explore the Fortifications of Québec, which span close to 4.6km around Old Québec.